Internet of things: Network architecture

 The Internet of things requires huge scalability in the network space to handle the surge of devices.
 IETF 6LoWPAN can be used to connect devices to IP networks.
 With billions of devices being added to the Internet space, IPv6 will play a major role in handling the network layer scalability.
 IETF's Constrained Application Protocol, ZeroMQ, and MQTT can provide lightweight data transport.
 In practice many groups of IoT devices are hidden behind gateway nodes and may not have unique addresses.
 Also the vision of everything-interconnected is not needed for most applications as it is mainly the data which need interconnecting at a higher layer.

 Fog computing is a viable alternative to prevent such a large burst of data flow through the Internet.
 The edge devices' computation power to analyze and process data is extremely limited.
 Limited processing power is a key attribute of IoT devices as their purpose is to supply data about physical objects while remaining autonomous.
 Heavy processing requirements use more battery power harming IoT's ability to operate.
-Scalability is easy because IoT devices simply supply data through the internet to a server with sufficient processing power.
+Scalability is easy because IoT devices simply supply data through the Internet to a server with sufficient processing power.

 Decentralized IoT

-Decentralized Internet of things, or decentralized IoT, is a modified IoT.
-It utilizes Fog Computing to handle and balance requests of connected IoT devices in order to reduce loading on the cloud servers and improve responsiveness for latency-sensitive IoT applications like vital signs monitoring of patients, vehicle-to-vehicle communication of autonomous driving, and critical failure detection of industrial devices.
+Decentralized Internet of things, or decentralized IoT, is a modified IoT which utilizes fog computing to handle and balance requests of connected IoT devices in order to reduce loading on the cloud servers and improve responsiveness for latency-sensitive IoT applications like vital signs monitoring of patients, vehicle-to-vehicle communication of autonomous driving, and critical failure detection of industrial devices.
+Performance is improved, especially for huge IoT systems with millions of nodes.

 Conventional IoT is connected via a mesh network and led by a major head node (centralized controller).
 The head node decides how a data is created, stored, and transmitted.
 In contrast, decentralized IoT attempts to divide IoT systems into smaller divisions.
 The head node authorizes partial decision-making power to lower level sub-nodes under mutual agreed policy.
-Performance is improved, especially for huge IoT systems with millions of nodes.

-Decentralized IoT attempts to address the limited bandwidth and hashing capacity of battery powered or wireless IoT devices via lightweight blockchain.
+Some approached to decentralized IoT attempts to address the limited bandwidth and hashing capacity of battery powered or wireless IoT devices via blockchain.

-Cyberattack identification can be done through early detection and mitigation at the edge nodes with traffic monitoring and evaluation.